leenrd/CSharp-Study/Day1-AoC/AoC-Challenge.md

 ## What i learn

 I can't convert the digit i extracted from a string '0', i tried using Convert.ToInt32() but it outputted wrong, After researching i found out about asciis.
 Converting string '0' using Convert.ToInt32() will not work because it will point to another number in the ascii, what I should do instead is to minus the item to 0 because the 0 int in ascii starts at 48.
+By minusing int 0 to the item it will convert it from string item to int item.

 For example: